hackthackathon/llm4hack/prototyping.md

 # LLM use for Prototyping in Hackathons

-Outputs

-use an LLM to create a digital output
- - eg website wireframe, drawing to html, use an LLM to create a prototype get step by step get ideas for your prototype

-3D
-- LLM

-## Prototyping with LLMs
+## Use Cases for Prototyping with LLMs

+- Ideation
 - Create digital outputs (e.g., website wireframes).
 - Build prototypes with step-by-step guidance from LLMs.

+## Limitations for Prototyping with LLMs

-- Be aware that LLMs might not necessarily be able to ouput usable formats, But may claim that they can.
-LLMs are woll suited to write code that can output the desired file formats needed for prototyping.
+- LLMs might not necessarily be able to ouput usable formats, But may claim that they can.
+	- LLMs are better suited to write code that can output the desired file formats needed for prototyping.
+Some outputs require modelling within specialized software so this can be limiting.
+  	- LLMs are not good with 3D modelling (yet) but there are efforts underway to address this (example: https://github.com/UMass-Foundation-Model/3D-LLM)
 - Check all output in a visualizer, do not assume the LLM output is correct
 - Some LLMs might be better suited than others
-	- chatGPT vs perplexity
+	- example: chatGPT will lie about its ability to output correct formats while perplexity will not